in ,

 How much weight loss is associated with each FDA-approved weight-loss drug?

-Among all the FDA-approved weight-loss drugs, Semaglutide is associated with the most percentage of body weight loss.
+Among all the FDA-approved weight-loss drugs, Zepbound is associated with the highest percentage of body weight loss about 24% followed by 16% weight loss by Wegovy (Semaglutide).

 Weight loss drugs